bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 ![a view of the backplane, before routing the PCB](/images/ConnM/unroutedbackplane.png)

 Yeah, it's the most complex PCB I've ever designed.
 Doing this by hand would take weeks.
 It's also a perfect stress test for the autorouter.
-Using the [FreeRouting plugin for KiCad](https://freerouting.org/freerouting/using-with-kicad), I loaded the board and set it to the task of routing 16,000 air wires with a 12-layer board.
+Using the [FreeRouting plugin for KiCad](https://freerouting.org/freerouting/using-with-kicad), I loaded the board and set it to the task of routing 16,000 airwires with a 12-layer board.
 Here's the result of four hours of work, with 712 of those 16k traces routed:

 ![result of the FreeRouting plugin.
 It looks like shit.](/images/ConnM/freerouting.png)